2ndSightLab/ai-tracker/mistake-tracker.md

 Let's see how many mistakes we get today...

+🔴 Trying to reconcile global requirements every project should follow.
+Errors for one of the agents where it completely ignored which file to reaad:
+The agent that responded was actually reading a different README than the one on disk — the file does contain "## General Rules", "###
+Most Critical Requirements...", "### Rules for Writing Requirements", and "### Error Handling file: botz-project/*".
+So that agent's claim those don't exist, and that there's "## Web Rules / ## Python Rules / ## Agent Rules", is wrong for this file.
+Possibly it read a stale copy or a different project.

 ## 6/13/2026
 egregious mistakes by Opus 4.8 which was being way too annoyingly verbose and wouldn't stop, reading too many files, overcomplicating things, so I switched back to 4.6 which was slightly better not much:
 ##